CLAS Office of Communications

 How do I publicize an upcoming event in our department/program to the University community?

 In general, departments and programs are responsible for publicity surrounding events presented by their unit.
 The CLAS Office of Communications can review any publicity materials for brand compliance.
-If you are hosting an event that will include alumni and/or donors of the University, please contact the Donor Relations Specialist.
+If you are hosting an event that will include alumni and/or donors of the University, please contact the Communications and Stewardship Manager.

 Certain events are selected by the Dean’s Office for inclusion in the Inside CLAS monthly newsletter.
 To have your event considered, please put it on the UConn events calendar and submit it using a news request form.